Natural Language Actor-Critic: Scalable Off-Policy Learning in Language Space: Discussion

 \section{Discussion}

 In this paper, we propose NLAC, a new actor-critic algorithm for training LLM agents under the paradigm of learning values in natural language space.
 In our work, the natural language values not only comment on the optimality of an action, but also articulate why by predicting and analyzing future outcomes.
-The key innovation we propose to enable this is a novel \emph{language Bellman backup} that trains language successor function to generate possible future rollouts using only one-step samples obtained off-policy.
+The key innovation we propose to enable this is a novel \emph{language Bellman backup} that trains language successor function to generate summaries of future rollouts using only one-step samples obtained off-policy.
 Then, an LLM policy can be improved by refining its own suboptimal actions.
-This procedure improves one of the main challenges of RL fine-tuning for complex tasks---reliance on random exploration to uncover better actions--and significantly improves sample efficiency.
 Empirically, we show that NLAC greatly outperforms other prompting and fine-tuning baselines on long-horizon tasks involving dialogue and tool-use.
-As future work, we aim to see if our approach can be combined with traditional RL policy optimization by extracting a generative scalar value from our critiques to enable more sophisticated policy improvement strategies.
+One apparent limitation of our approach is the reliance on the base LLM's ability to both generate plausible futures and refine its own actions through carefully tuned prompts, which can break when tasks become prohibitively complex.
+An important direction for future research is the removal of this dependency, potentially by adding the ability to decompose complex tasks hierarchically into manageable components.